 - Free and reduced meal eligibility questions: firstname.lastname@example.org or 541-790-7653

 - Menu, nutrition, and dietary restriction questions: email@example.com or 541-790-7659

-Free meals are available to youth 18 years old and younger through September 2021.
-A supper meal is provided when available for after school programs.
+Free meals are available to youth 18 years old and younger through September 2022.
+During the school year, a supper meal is provided when available for after school programs.
 Meals are provided at no cost to families through the Federal Child Nutrition Programs funding.
 There are no income requirements and no application necessary.

 For access to weekly menus, select “Check District Menu” & enter “Eugene School District 4J” in the search field.
-Filter to your student’s school, then use the arrows to rotate to the menu week desired.
+Filter to your student’s school (or where you are picking up meals), then use the arrows to rotate to the menu week desired.
 Hover over any item to see nutrition information or use filters for allergens and dietary restrictions.

 Apply for Free and Reduced Meals

 Free meals will be available to all students in 4J schools throughout the 2021–22 school year, thanks to the extension of a federal program that makes it possible to provide free meals without application requirements.

 We start processing applications for the next school year beginning July 1 each year.
 Please make sure you submit the application for the school year for which you are applying as we cannot process an application for a prior year.

 - Apply online (English and Spanish): http://www.mymealtime.com/apps